 Alternatives to the HSBC Gold Mastercard

-The Citi Simplicity® Card (Review), as the name suggests, is simple like the HSBC card.
+The Citi Simplicity® Card - No Late Fees Ever (Review), as the name suggests, is simple like the HSBC card.
 For no annual fee, it provides a 0% introductory APR on balance transfers for 21 months.
 That’s about as high as they usually come, but it doesn’t cover purchases like the HSBC card.

 There are no rewards with this card.
-And there are only basic shopping and travel protections for benefits.
+And there are only basic shopping and travel protections for benefits, for the most part.

 But it also has no penalty APR and no late fees ever.
 The complete lack of late fees is a very rare find.
 The HSBC card provides one late fee waiver per year, which is also pretty favorable.
 However, this isn’t much of a benefit because cardholders shouldn’t be paying late in the first place.

 The Blue Cash Everyday® Card from American Express (Review) offers some cash back bonus categories for common purchases.
-Its 0% introductory APR period is for 15 months, just like the HSBC card, and applies to purchases and balance transfers before the regular 15.24%–26.24% Variable APR applies.
+Its 0% introductory APR period is for 15 months, and applies to purchases and balance transfers before the regular 15.24% - 26.24% Variable APR applies.

 It has no annual fee, and provides: